keu/docs/software/environment-variables.md

 ### via `.env` (_Local Only_)

-You can use the [Astro CLI](install-cli.md) to import Environment Variables from the `.env` file that was automatically generated when you initialized an Airflow project on Astronomer using`$ astro dev init`.
+You can use the [Astro CLI](install-cli.md) to import Environment Variables from the `.env` file that was automatically generated when you initialized an Astro project on Astronomer using`$ astro dev init`.

 To add Environment Variables locally,

-1. Find your `.env` file in your Airflow project directory
+1. Find your `.env` file in your Astro project directory
 2. Add your Environment Variables of choice to that `.env` file
 3. Rebuild your image to apply those changes by running `$ astro dev start --env .env`